pranavagiligar/technote/content/post/git-amend-author-tag-sequentially.md

 ---
-title: "Amend your author tag of one or more commits sequentially"
+title: "Amend your git author tag of one or more commits sequentially"
 date: 2022-03-03T02:26:33+05:30
 tags: ["git"]
 draft: false